 Observe that, when S_i and U_i are complete, the existence of a weak order T_i satisfying (4) implies that both S_i and U_i are semiorders.
 The above definition could therefore omit to specify that S_i and U_i are semiorders.
-Moreover, it is not difficult to check that, when S_i and U_i are complete, the first part of (4) may equivalently be written as where, as before, P_i (resp.
+Moreover, it is not difficult to check that, when S_i and U_i are complete, the first part of (4) may equivalently be written as and the second part as where, as before, P_i (resp.
 V_i) is the asymmetric part of S_i (resp.
 U_i).
 This will be useful later.